nhsconnect/CareConnect-API-Core/pages/explore/resources_overview.md

 -->

 ## 1. Resource API Structure ##
-The FHIR Care Connect profile API's described in the Explore section of this implementation guide have been structured consistently in the following way:
+The FHIR Care Connect Core profile API's described in this section of the implementation guide have been structured consistently in the following way:
 - `0.` References
 - `1.` Read
 - `2.` Search Parameters